 Other customers were at first hesitant towards the Tanaka brand as it’s not as well known as Stihl or Husqvarna, although it turned out to be a great choice, and were happy with their purchase (source).

-There is one or two reviews mentioning some oil leaks from the oil tanks but seem to be isolated cases.
+There are one or two reviews mentioning some oil leaks from the oil tanks but seem to be isolated cases.

 Conclusion | Do You Need a Lightweight Chainsaw?